southwick-associates/dashboard-sa-template/github_vignettes/dashboard-overview.md

   - Adapt (or rewrite) template R scripts to process large data files (\~10+ million rows), utilizing available R resources to write and debug code.
-  - Collaborate with project manager to accurately process/validate data and troubleshoot data challenges.
+  - Collaborate with a project manager to accurately process/validate data and troubleshoot data challenges.

 ## Input: Raw License Data